Rufida123/Register-Login/README.md

 # Register-Login System

 This is a simple registration and login system built with **React** (frontend) and **Laravel** (backend).
 The application supports user registration, login, token storage, and basic validation.
+**Note**: The backend code is not originally written by me.
+It was sourced from the internet.
 ---

 ## 🔧 Features